cmput229/Lab_CubeStats/README.md

 ## Marking Guide
 Here is the [mark sheet](MarkSheet.txt) used for grading.
 Assignments that are too short to be adequately judged for code quality will be given a zero.
 In particular, your submission will be evaluated as follows:
 * 10% for code cleanliness, readability, and comments
-* 10% for proper use of stack loads or stores (if needed)
+* 10% for proper use of stack loads or stores (**if needed**)
 * 60% for calculating correct statistics for dimensions up to 3
 * 20% for calculating correct statistics for dimensions 4 and up

+You are not required to use the stack in your solution, but if you do use it, then you must do so correctly.

 ## Submission
 There is a single file to be submitted for this lab.
 The file name should be `lab3.s`, and it should contain only the code for the functions specified above.
 Make sure to not include a `main` function in your solution.